jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-Numpy-blue)
 ![](https://img.shields.io/badge/-DeepLearning-lightgrey)

-This project involved bounding box detection of images from the Caltech birds dataset.
+This project involved object detection by finding the bounding box of birds in images from the Caltech birds dataset.
 IoU (intersection over union) (of predicted vs actual bounding boxes) was used as the evaluation metric.
-TODO expand
+After employing hyperparameter tuning and cross validation, the tuned ResNet model achieved an average test set IoU of 0.85 and was the highest performing model in our class.
+The below figure shows the performance of our final model on one such image, where the ground truth bounding box is highlighted in red and the final model's predicted bounding box is highlighted in blue.

 <img src="images/caltechbirds.png"/>